thomasfn/ScreepsDotNet/README.md

 * [Troubleshooting](#troubleshooting)
 * [License](#license)

-This repo contains the code to build the .NET runtime, libraries and shared host (`dotnet`) installers for all supported platforms, as well as the sources to .NET runtime and libraries.

 ## What is Screeps DotNet?

 Screeps DotNet allows you to write bots for Screeps in any language that targets .Net 7.0, for example C#, and provides tooling to compile your bot to wasm ready to be deployed to the Screeps environment.

 - [Screeps Arena](https://store.steampowered.com/app/1137320/Screeps_Arena/) - :heavy_check_mark: full support
-- [Screeps World](https://store.steampowered.com/app/464350/Screeps_World/) - :x: not yet supported (wip)
+- [Screeps World](https://store.steampowered.com/app/464350/Screeps_World/) - :exclamation: partial support (wip)

 A managed API is provided that handles the interop with the Screeps javascript API, meaning you only need to write code against a set of generic interfaces.
-For some examples, please see the [example project](ScreepsDotNet/Arena) which contains example solutions for all 10 tutorials of Screeps Arena.
+For some examples, please see the [example Arena project](ScreepsDotNet/Arena) which contains example solutions for all 10 tutorials of Screeps Arena, or the [example World project](ScreepsDotNet/World) which contains a barebones Screeps World bot.

 ## Quickstart